CenterForTheBuiltEnvironment/ashrae-db-II/README.md

 - Added 6,566 measurements from new data contributions
 - Split database into metadata and measurement tables
 - Recoded many categorical scale variables to standardised English label text
-- Removed all imperial units
+- Dropped all imperial units
-- Renamed headers to remove spaces and special characters (see readme)
+- Renamed headers to remove spaces and special characters
-- Renamed headers for PMV inputs to align with software packages [Marcel Schweiker - RWTH Aachen University; Federico Tartarini - BEARS]
+- Renamed headers for PMV inputs to align with software packages [Federico Tartarini - BEARS; Marcel Schweiker - RWTH Aachen University]
 - Recoded cooling types `Mechanically ventilated`; and `Mixed (hybrid)` into `mixed mode`
 - Recoded season when timestamp and location is known
 - Added average daily temperature calculated from ISD data
-- Added running mean outdoor temperature
+- Added running mean outdoor temperature from ISD data
 - Added inferred building id based on unique groupings of publication, country, city, season, building type, and cooling type
 - Added inferred building ID flag to metadata table
 - Added sample size for each building ID to metadata table